What is Gynecomastia surgery?

 - unfavorable scarring

 However, if there are >300 cc of breast tissue to be removed from either or both sides, you will likely need to have the procedure performed under IV anesthesia.
-Total estimated costs are as follows:
+Exact cost will vary based on the amount of tissue to be removed and how much dissection is required.
+This all affects the OR time which will affect the cost.
+Total estimated costs for removal of fat and tissue are as follows:

 These prices include the surgeon's fee, the board certified anesthesiologist's fee, the surgery center fee, garment, and follow-up office visits.

 Can I finance my Gynecomastia surgery?